-The Special Assistance In-Home (SA/IH) program provides low income, North Carolina residents who are eligible for Medicaid with a cash benefit to help them remain living in their homes.
-This program is intended to prevent the unnecessary or premature placement of persons in residential care facilities if they have both the desire and the ability to live at home with assistance.
-It is also open to individuals who currently reside in assisted living, adult foster care or other form of residential care and wish to move back into their homes.
+The Special Assistance In-Home (SA/IH) program provides low income, North Carolina residents who are eligible for Medicaid with a monthly cash benefit to help them remain living in their homes.
+This program is intended to prevent the unnecessary or premature placement of persons in residential care facilities if they have the desire and ability to live at home with assistance.
+This program is also open to individuals who currently reside in assisted living, adult foster care, or another form of residential care and wish to move back into their homes.

 This program is under the direction of the NC Health and Human Services’ Division of Aging and Adult Services and is administered locally by each county's Department of Social Services.
 It is also referred to as the State/County Special Assistance In-Home Program for Adults.

-There are a variety of eligible requirements for SA/IH assistance, some determined by the state and others determined by the local counties.
+There are a variety of eligibility requirements for SA/IH assistance, some determined by the state and others determined by the local counties.

 While SA/IH is not a Medicaid program, an individual must first qualify for "categorically needy" Medicaid in order to be eligible for this program.
 (Medicaid eligibility is determined at the state level.)

 In North Carolina in 2018, this means an individual’s monthly income cannot exceed $1,012 ($12,140 / year).
 Married couples are permitted a slightly higher income, but they should have less than $1,372 in monthly income ($16,460 / year).
 (These income figures are based on 100% of the Federal Poverty Level.)
 Single individuals are permitted up to $2,000 in countable assets, while married couples are allowed up to $3,000.
 One's home, household furnishings, vehicle, and some other personal effects are considered exempt when calculating the value of the applicant's countable assets.